New density programs by the NSW government 2023 & 2024

 No space allocated for schools or health facilities

-The government’s plan doesn’t include space for any schools, health facilities or other infrastructure needed for current and future residents.
-The council wrote a submission to government which says that the 26,000 new residents proposed in the government’s plan equate to adding the population from a town the size of Taree, which has two public high schools, five public primary schools, six private schools, three post-secondary institutions and a large hospital.
+Unfortunately, the government’s plan does not allow for sufficient infrastructure.
+The government’s plan originally didn’t include any space for schools, health facilities or other infrastructure needed for current and future residents, and included loss of two schools – Our Lady of the Assumption Catholic Primary (OLA) and MacDonald College.
+Now the government has changed the plan to keep OLA, but still zone McDonald College out of existence (it could stay there now but any new site development could only be apartments).
+The council’s response submission to government noted that the population increase proposed in the government’s plan equate to adding the population from a town the size of Taree, which has two public high schools, five public primary schools, six private schools, three post-secondary institutions and a large hospital.
+The Homebush Precinct won’t have anything like that.
+It’s not even sure there is enough retail or other commercial space either.

 Unprofessional planning

 That’s really bad planning.
 Given the scale of development proposed, the standard of planning is so poor as to be unprofessional.
 It is simply essential that planning for any precinct or suburb identify all necessary infrastructure as part of the plan and include space for everything before any rezoning.
-Once the apartments are zoned, it will be practically impossible to get the land for the schools and other community needs.
+Now that the apartments are zoned, it will be practically impossible to get the land for the schools and other community needs.

-The government is in such a rush that they have produced a short-sighted, unprofessional plan that will make existing shortfalls worse.
+The government is in such a rush that they have implemented a short-sighted, unprofessional plan that will make existing shortfalls worse.
 While the most serious issue is the total lack of infrastructure, there are also other serious problems in the government’s plan.

 Location – extremely constrained by traffic